Financial Performance Measures for Iowa Farms

 Five different areas of financial condition are measured.

-Liquidity refers to the degree to which debt obligations coming due in the next 12 months can be paid from cash or assets that will be turned into cash.
-This is measured by the current ratio and the amount of working capital.
+Liquidity refers to the degree to which debt obligations coming due can be paid from cash or assets that soon will be turned into cash.
+This is measured by the current ratio, the amount of working capital, and the amount of working capital per dollar of gross revenue.
 A more thorough analysis of liquidity can be made with a cash flow budget.
-Extension publication FM 1792 or AgDM File C3-15, Twelve Steps to Cash Flow Budgeting, explains this in detail.
+AgDM File C3-15, Twelve Steps to Cash Flow Budgeting, explains this tool in detail.

 Profitability refers to the difference between income and expenses.
 One important measure of profitability is net farm income.
 Annual rates of return on both equity capital and total assets also can be calculated and compared to interest rates for loans or rates of return from alternative investments.